-- 1) possess any prohibited substances or performance enhancing drugs as set out within the national policies adopted by UK Sport and any other Governing Body - 2) consume alcohol - 3) smoke - 4) engage in sexual activity - 5) use bad language - 6) tolerate or be involved in discrimination of any kind - 7) leave the venue/site during the Event unless accompanied by a member of staff 8) enter any accommodation block/room other than my own. - 9) behave in an inconsiderate way towards fellow participants, officials, event organisers or venue/hotel staff.
+- 1) possess any prohibited substances or performance enhancing drugs as set out within the national policies adopted by UK Sport and any other Governing Body - 2) consume alcohol - 3) smoke - 4) engage in sexual activity - 5) use bad language - 6) tolerate or be involved in discrimination of any kind - 7) leave the venue/site during the Event unless accompanied by a member of staff 8) enter any accommodation block/room other than my own. - 8) behave in an inconsiderate way towards fellow participants, officials, event organisers or venue/hotel staff. - 9) use equipment to be abusive or to cyberbully for example, by using mobile phones to send unacceptable messages, taking and sharing photos without permission, sending unacceptable emails, or "trolling" (leaving unkind comments on a webpage or social network profile).

 NB.
-The Event Manager reserves the right to send participants home if they do not keep to the signed code of conduct.
+The deliverer reserves the right to send participants home if they do not keep to the signed code of conduct.
 We do hope this will not be necessary.